 Don’t Leave An Open Flame Unattended In The Kitchen

 Cooking is one of the most common causes of fire at home.
 If you need to answer a call or get out of the kitchen, switch off the cooktop first before leaving.
-Make sure to cover the lids before leaving and keep papers away from the stove.
+Make sure to cover the lids before leaving and keep the papers away from the stove.
 Don’t leave your younger children unattended in the kitchen as they may touch hot surfaces.
 Always conduct a routine inspection of your natural gas line connections.
 You can conduct a detergent soap test to check for potential leaks.

 When you are at home, hiding from the heat of the sun and making the most of the air conditioning, it is easy to be caught up with your gadgets and charge them while browsing.
 Advise all members of your family to refrain from this unhealthy habit.
 Be extra cautious of plugging several appliances into one power outlet, especially in the kitchen.
 Powerpoints can also be overloaded with lighting decorations during the holidays.
 If you need more power points at home, contact us to make this possible for you.

 Be wary of the smell of gas while grilling as this may easily catch fire, especially with the hot and windy weather.
 If you do smell a gas leak, turn off the gas valve immediately.
 Keep your eyes on the grill.
 Have someone help you bring along ingredients for your cooking so you don’t have to leave your spot.

 Create an escape plan in case of fire.
 Educate young children on all exit points in the house and make it a fun drill for them.
 Emphasize the importance of the activity because the fire can’t only damage property but also take away lives.